-As portrayed in the photograph above, Lord Patañjali is reckoned to be an incarnation of the serpent Ananta, whose name means 'the endless one'—and who is another form of Adisesa.
+As portrayed in the photograph shown earlier, Lord Patañjali is reckoned to be an incarnation of the serpent Ananta, whose name means 'the endless one'—and who is another form of Adisesa.
 He is therefore, on some accounts, Lord Vishnu's seat, for Vishnu sits upon Adisesa before the beginning of creation.

 Above Patañjali is the cobra's hood, the sign of ultimate protection from all possible evils and difficulties in the world.
 There are seven serpent hoods forming a divine umbrella protecting both Patanjali and all aspirants who turn to him for guidance.
 Those seven hoods symblize his mastery and conquest of the five elements of earth, water, fire, air and ether, along with the attainment of moksha and samadhi, liberation and enlightenment.